 But the defense team-Lee Joyner, Carl Mallory, and Mike Maloney-attacked the state’s case from all angles.
 Trimboli’s wife and stepchildren testified that he was with them most of the day.
 Sure, the shirt had blood on it-but where did it come from?
 Tests showed it could have been human or animal blood.
 And the knife?
 Though it tested positive for human blood, it couldn’t be traced to one of the victims.
 Perhaps Trimboli or his wife had cut themselves with it.
 As for the amber glass, of course it had Trimboli’s prints on it.
 He had asked for a drink of water while making his phone calls.
 John Bradley’s prints were on it as well.
 Perhaps the teenager put it on the dryer.

 The traditional serology tests indicated that the enzyme group of 22 percent of the population of Arlington matched a semen stain on the bedspread.
-Though the defense couldn’t explain away the palm print on the dryer, the> attacked the state’s fingerprint evidence by pointing out there were numerous fingerprints and palm prints all over the house that were never identified.
+Though the defense couldn’t explain away the palm print on the dryer, they attacked the state’s fingerprint evidence by pointing out there were numerous fingerprints and palm prints all over the house that were never identified.

 Trimboli’s lawyers went on the offensive, planting the idea that police botched the crime scene search and showing the police department’s own videotape to illustrate their point.
 It caught an officer standing on the dryer as he ran strings from blood spatters to the body of John Bradley-the dryer from which the damning palm prints were later lifted.
 And they criticized police for waiting eight hours before calling the medical examiner.

-The attorneys cast suspicion on Mrs. Lemieux’s testimony, pointing out that detective Jim Ford’s report said he found her ’"unbelievable" when first questioning her.
-For example, she told Ford she found Danielle face up. arms above her head, and wearing jeans.
+The attorneys cast suspicion on Mrs. Lemieux’s testimony, pointing out that detective Jim Ford’s report said he found her ’”unbelievable” when first questioning her.
+For example, she told Ford she found Danielle face up, arms above her head, and wearing jeans.
 They hinted that she was a religious zealot who left prophetic messages written on napkins lying about the house, yet invited a troubled youth to stay in her home with her two teenage daughters.

 Stressing the level of cocaine found in John Bradley’s body and his reputation as a habitual user, the defense claimed that the crime had to be drug-related.
 Again, they pointed to the video of the crime scene.
 It showed an empty bottle of rubbing alcohol and an oven mitt on the floor of the kitchen.
 On a plate near the sink was a spoon containing a white residue.
 They asked if police had tested what appeared to be drug paraphernalia for the presence of cocaine or any other drug.
 There had been no such tests.